AkashVaren/Creating-Registry/README.md

 # CreatingRegistry
-This windows console application code is used to create a registry using c++.
+This windows console application code is used to create a registry in windows using c++ code.